geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md

 title: 'Friction and Air Resistance'
 date: 2025-12-06T12:30:00+01:00
 math: true
-tags: ["writing a roller coaster simulation"]
+tags: ['writing a roller coaster simulation']
 ---

 This chapter will be quite short and introduces two small but important parts of a more realistic roller coaster simulation: